VIEGA’S PRESS CONNECTION TECHNOLOGY PROVIDES MODERN SOLUTION FOR ENGINEERING TRAINING FACILITY

 David Sanders, Mechanical Operations Manager at AJ Field explained: “We had used press connection systems previously and while the speed and simplicity of the install was a big advantage we had experienced some issues with reliability.
 On a project such as this we had to ensure that the fittings would perform as intended to prevent costly remedial work after the building was completed.
 Quality at each stage was a key focus for RL Davies Construction, the main contractor on the project.
 SBS was able to show us the particular benefits of the Viega system and we were convinced by what we saw.
 The SC-Contur feature was a major factor in our selection of the system.”

-Viega’s patented SC-Contur technology, included in press connections across its range, is designed to deliver a 100% positive leak if the fitting is inadvertently unpressed – clearly discernible during leakage testing or when the system is filled for the first time.
+Viega’s proven SC-Contur technology, included in press connections across its range, is designed to deliver a 100% positive leak if the fitting is inadvertently unpressed – clearly discernible during leakage testing or when the system is filled for the first time.
 This ensures a reliable method of detecting these issues early in the process.

 In addition to the copper pipework, thick-walled steel tube was specified to provide enhanced durability for the new building’s heating system.
 Viega’s Megapress system allows press connections to be used on thick-walled steel and provides between a 60% and 80% time saving compared with alternatives such as welding, grooving or threading tube.